lildude/HB-Cumulus/README.txt

 the cloud within the configuration section so you can see your changes taking effect as you save them.

+At this time, HB-Cumulus is the ONLY port of Roy's WP-Cumulus that is NOT vulnerable to the HTML Injection vulnerability detailed at http://seclists.org/fulldisclosure/2011/Sep/101 as I've fixed it.

 INSTALLATION
 ------------